List of Mission: Impossible (TV series) characters: The Voice on Tape

 Bob Johnson provided the voice on tape each season and in nearly every episode of the original series, as well as every episode of the revival.
 The only times the voice on tape did not initiate a mission included one mission ("Memory") where Dan Briggs got his instructions on a card from a street photographer, which he then crumpled and presumably burned; off-book missions run by both Briggs and Phelps, such as "The Ransom" and "The Condemned", one off-book mission run by Rollin Hand where Phelps was incapacitated and needed to be rescued, "The Town", and one other, when mob figures recognize Phelps and Collier from surveillance photos taken during an IMF operation against a syndicate casino ("Casino") and kidnapped Jim to force Barney to organize a mission for them ("Kidnap").
 The tape scene was also absent in episodes which began during or after a mission (such as "The Hostage"), presumably these missions were assigned through taped messages which Phelps received offscreen.
 As a result, the voice on tape was that of the only consistent character through the entire Mission: Impossible television franchise.
 The recurrence of the voice in opening every episode, its standard delivery, and its consistent use of the same phrases introduced those phrases to the pop culture lexicon, most notably "Your mission, should you choose to accept it" and "This tape will self-destruct in five seconds."
 Although the phrase "This tape will self-destruct..." has become synonymous with Mission: Impossible, in several episodes, the IMF leader was responsible for destroying the recordings themselves, either in a nearby incinerator or in a container of acid.
 In the 1996 film and the 2023 film, the voice on the tape is Henry Czerny as Eugene Kittridge, IMF Director in the 1996 film and CIA Director in the 2023 film and the 2025 film.
 In the 2000 film, it is Anthony Hopkins as Mission Commander Swanbeck.
 In the 2006 film, it is Billy Crudup as John Musgrave, IMF Director of Operations.
 In the 2011 film and the 2015 film, it is Teddy Newton.
 In the 2018 film, it is Christopher McQuarrie.
 In the 2025 film, it is Angela Bassett as Erika Sloane, CIA director in the 2018 film and President of the United States in the 2025 film.

 Introduced in season two

 Jim Phelps

-James "Jim" Phelps (portrayed by Peter Graves, in his Golden Globe-winning role in the first two series, and later by Jon Voight in the 1996 film) was the director of the Impossible Missions Force, or IMF, in seasons two through seven of the initial television series (1967–1973), and all of the second series, taking over the position from Daniel Briggs, and holding it twice within the course of two-and-a-half decades.
+James "Jim" Phelps (portrayed by Peter Graves, in his Golden Globe-winning role in the first two series, and later by Jon Voight in the 1996 film) was the director of the Impossible Missions Force, or IMF, in seasons two through seven of the initial television series (1967–1973), and all of the second series, first taking over the position from Daniel Briggs, and holding it twice within the course of two-and-a-half decades.